 - Virtual reality (VR) technologies simply overlook the whole issue of reality and observation, and are only concerned with the design of trompe l’oeuils.

 The contrast between facts (AR) and fiction (VR) may account for the respective applications and commercial advances: whereas augmented reality is making rapid inroads in business applications, its virtual cousin is still testing the water in games.
-More significantly perhaps, the comparison points to a somewhat unexpected difference in the role of language: necessary for the establishment of facts, accessory for the creation of fictions.
+More significantly perhaps, the comparison points to a somewhat unexpected difference in the role of language in the logosphere: necessary for the establishment of facts, accessory for the creation of fictions.

 Speaking of Alternative Facts

 As illustrated (pun intended) by virtual reality, fiction can do without words, which is not the case for facts.
 As a matter of fact (intended again), even facts can be fictional, as epitomized by Orwell’s Newspeak, the language used by the totalitarian state in his 1949 novel Nineteen Eighty-Four.
 Figuratively speaking, that language may be likened to a linguistic counterpart of virtual reality as its purpose is to bypass the issue of trusty discourse about reality by introducing narratives wholly detached from actual observations.
 And that’s when fiction catches up with reality: no much stretch of imagination is needed to recognize a similar scheme in current White House’s comments.

 As far as humans are concerned, reality comes with semantic and social dimensions that can only be carried out through language.
 In other words truth is all about the use of language with regard to purpose: communication, information, or knowledge.
 Taking Trump’s inauguration crowd for example:

 - Communication: language is used to exchange observations associated to immediate circumstances (the place and the occasion).

 - Information: language is used to map observations to mental representations and operations (estimates for the size of the audience).